 25. The issues presented in this Petition are whether the Commission acted in violation of the Constitutions of the United States and California, and in excess of its powers and in violation of law, by retroactively voiding certain direct access contracts and modifying the terms of the remaining direct access contracts.

-26. The Commission’s actions were unconstitutional, excessive and unlawful because: (a) its retroactive application violates the contract clauses in the California and United States Constitutions; (b) its Order has resulted in a taking of Petitioners’ property without compensation in violation of the California and United States Constitutions; (c) its actions denied fundamental due process because it refused to permit a hearing in violation of the California and United States Constitutions; (d) its actions have interfered with interstate commerce; (e) it did not have authority under California law to issue an order with retroactive effect; and (f) its findings are not supported by substantial evidence.
+26. The Commission’s actions were unconstitutional, excessive and unlawful because: (a) its retroactive application violated the contract clauses in the California and United States Constitutions; (b) its Order has resulted in a taking of Petitioners’ property without compensation in violation of the California and United States Constitutions; (c) its actions denied fundamental due process because it refused to permit a hearing in violation of the California and United States Constitutions; (d) its actions have interfered with interstate commerce; (e) it did not have authority under California law to issue an order with retroactive effect; and (f) its findings are not supported by substantial evidence because the Commission refused to allow hearings.

 Supreme Court Review Is The Only Available Remedy.

 27. On February 1, 2001, Section 1768 was added to the Public Utilities Code as an urgency measure.
 This section provides that the California Supreme Court is the only California court with jurisdiction to review decisions by the Commission made pursuant to AB 1X.
-The decision by the Commission was made pursuant to AB 1X because Section 80110 of the Water Code is part of AB 1X.
+The decision by the Commission was made pursuant to AB 1X because Section 80110 of the Water Code was added by AB 1X.
 Petitioners have no other adequate remedy and will be irreparably harmed unless the relief sought in this Petition is granted.

 Petitioners Request And Are Entitled To A Temporary Stay.